This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Desktop crawler

-SERPs and domains themselves may be slightly different depending if you are searching for a word on your computer or on your mobile device.
+SERPs and domains may differ slightly depending on whether you search for a word on your computer or mobile device.

-Desktop crawler is our bot that is looking at the top pages from the SERP for desktop devices and crawling the desktop version of those sites.
+Desktop crawler is our bot that looks at the top pages from the SERP for desktop devices and crawls the desktop versions of those sites.

 E